Black Mountain (range): Geology

 The range stretches approximately from Ammanford in the south-west to Sennybridge in the north-east.
-The larger part of these hills is formed from Old Red Sandstone, though bands of Carboniferous Limestone and of Twrch Sandstone (or Millstone Grit) are important landscape-forming rocks in the south and west of the range owing to their greater resistance to erosion.
-The most resistant of all are the Plateau beds, which form a protective cap over most of the range.
+The larger part of these hills is formed from Devonian age Old Red Sandstone, though bands of Carboniferous Limestone and of Twrch Sandstone are important landscape-forming rocks in the south and west of the range.
+The Plateau Beds form a protective cap over some of the eastern summits.
 They also form steep cliffs just below the edge of the escarpment.
-The rocks are of the Devonian, in common with their companion peaks of the Brecon Beacons to the east.
 The area was glaciated during the ice ages and a number of fresh moraines are to be found beneath the spectacular north and east facing sandstone scarps in the north-east of the range, especially below Fan Hir.
 There are smaller moraines lying immediately below the cliffs of Waun Lefrith and Picws Du.

-The lakes below the escarpment of Llyn y Fan Fawr and Llyn y Fan Fach are also remnants of glacial action, having been created by other moraines blocking drainage by forming deep hollows below the cliffs.
+The lakes below the escarpment of Llyn y Fan Fawr and Llyn y Fan Fach are also a legacy of glacial action.

 Archaeology

 There are many surviving remains, especially prehistoric and Roman, in the area.
-They include the castras at Mynydd Bach Trecastell and a Roman road crossing Fforest Fawr as Sarn Helen.
+They include the marching camps or castras at Mynydd Bach Trecastell.
 There are numerous menhirs, round barrows and several small stone circles.
 An especially famous circle occurs on the banks of the River Tawe below Fan Hir, and is known as Cerrig Duon, or "black stones".
 There is a standing stone outside the circle nearby, known as Maen Mawr, with two smaller stones forming a small avenue.
 There is also evidence of human settlements, hut circles and agriculture.
 Recent excavation of a cairn or round barrow on Fan Foel showed it to be of early Bronze Age in date (circa 2000 BC) and there is a very similar unexcavated round barrow on Picws Du.
-The excavation at Fan Foel indicated that the moorland was well-wooded in Bronze Age Britain owing to a warmer climate than at present, with much of the present moorland covered by hazel scrub with oak at lower heights.
-Most current moorland elsewhere in Britain was in a similar condition, and extensive Bronze Age remains have been found there too.
-Examples include Dartmoor, Exmoor, Bodmin Moor, much of the upland Pennines and upland Welsh moorland in the centre and north of the country.
-All such moorlands are tree-less in their upper parts, in their current sub-arctic state.
+The excavation at Fan Foel indicated that the moorland was well-wooded in Bronze Age Britain owing to a warmer climate than at present, with much of the present moorland covered by hazel scrub with oak at lower heights, though the higher land is tree-less in its current sub-arctic state.